levincent51/BigBrain/README.md

 #### 2.3.3.
 Advancing & getting the results of a game
  * A unique route must exist for this screen that is parameterised on the session ID
  * Once the screen loads, and the game hasn't finished, it should allow the admin to advance to the next question or stop the session.
+You can advance either in the middle of a question or once the question has finished.
  * Once the screen loads, and the game has finished, it should display the following:
    * Table of up to top 5 users and their score
    * Bar/Line chart showing a breakdown of what percentage of people (Y axis) got certain questions (X axis) correct